azr4e1/quidest/content/wiki/trie-data-structure.md

 }
 ```

-A trie is also often referred to as a "prefix tree" because it can be used to efficiently find all of the words that start with a given prefix.
+A trie is also often referred to as a _prefix tree_ because it can be used to efficiently find all of the words that start with a given prefix.

 You would typically be interested in a trie if you want to do some kind of prefix matching.
 For example, if you wanted to find all the words in a dictionary that start with a given prefix, a trie works great!